 The radio on the pictures runs without problems on an ESP8266 board, driving an Adafruit VS1053 breakout and a 2.4″ ili9341 TFT display.
 It can be controlled with a 16-key matrix keypad and via a browser.

 The prototype uses almost 500 lines of code for the radio.
-David Bird’s excellent METAR functions take yet another 500 lines.
+David Bird’s excellent METAR functions (ATC mode) take yet another 500 lines.
 Too big to post on this page, I’m afraid…

 It has the following features (more will be added later):